 Collaborating: One Detroit Credit Union

-A new tool that eliminates negative collection debt while adding a new, positive credit line to their credit report in conjunction with ongoing financial coaching, counseling and education to ensure long-term financial success.
+Provide a new tool that builds credit and helps eliminate negative collection debt and/or lack of credit history while adding a positive credit line to the credit report.
+It will work in conjunction with ongoing financial coaching, counseling and education to ensure long-term financial success.

 Lead: Southwest Economic Solutions Corporation